rheaacharya11/rheaacharya11/README.md

 ## Hi friends!
 I'm Rhea 🌱

-I adore using data to better understand & model the world & technology to make impactful products.
+I adore using data to better understand & model the world, and using technology to make impactful products.

 I'm currently...
 ✨ coding in Spark & Typescript on data-driven tools for Fortune 500 Clients